 Black Friday SSD deals: The best NVMe and SATA SSD bargains

-Black Friday is very nearly here now, and already we’re starting to see loads of great deals on a bunch of today’s very best gaming SSDs.
-Amazon have kicked off the week with some stonking deals on some of Samsung’s SSDs at the moment, and while they’re technically not Black Friday SSD deals just yet, a lot of them still feature all-time low prices, so you can still be sure you’re picking up a good SSD deal.
-Indeed, there were some incredible Black Friday SSD deals going around last year, and the same thing looks set to happen this year as well, whether it’s massive deals on the best SATA SSDs or mega discounts on super fast NVMe SSDs.
-So, regardless of whether you’re simply looking to upgrade your PC’s storage banks with a faster drive, or you’re finally making the jump from an old HDD to something newer and nippier, you’ll find all the best Black Friday SSD deals right here.
+Black Friday week is in full swing right now, and the Black Friday SSD deals are some of the best yet.
+Indeed, there are currently loads of Black Friday SSD deals on at the moment, with many of them at all-time low prices.
+As such, if your PC is in need of a storage upgrade, then now is a great time to pick up one of today’s very best gaming SSDs on the cheap.
+Whether it’s massive deals on the best SATA SSDs or mega discounts on super fast NVMe SSDs and portable SSDs, we’ve got you covered in our Black Friday SSD deals hub.

-Of course, many of the deals listed below aren’t proper Black Friday SSD deals just yet, so a lot of them are simply the best SSD deal I can find right now.
-However, a couple of retailers have started their Black Friday SSD deals already, and I’ve marked the Black Friday early bird deals accordingly so you know which ones won’t change in price as we get closer to the main event.
-As per usual, you’ll find all these deals and more over in our main Black Friday hub, so make sure you keep an eye on that one as well for more deals on other PC components.
+I’ve now cleared out any non-Black Friday deals, so everything you’ll find below is a 100% legit Black Friday SSD deal.
+As per usual, you’ll find all these deals and more over in our main Black Friday hub, so make sure you keep an eye on that one as well for more deals on other PC components such as graphics cards, monitors, headsets and mice and keyboards.

-Naturally, this list is going to be regularly updated over the next couple of weeks in the run up to the big day, with new deals coming in and old, expired ones getting cleared out at least once a week, so why not pop this list in your bookmarks and keep an eye on what’s what?
+Naturally, I’ll be updating this list throughout the week as and when new deals come through, sticking in new low prices and clearing out old ones that have either gone or increased in price, so to make sure you keep up with all the latest Black Friday SSD deals, why not pop this list in your bookmarks and keep an eye on what’s what?
+With all that out of the way, let’s head on over to those sweet SSD deals.

 Black Friday SSD deals (UK):